factopolis/factopolis/content/claims/us-highest-business-tax-rate/_index.md

 This talking point has a kernel of truth to it.
 Unfortunately it's generally presented in a misleading way.

-#### Business vs. Corporate
+#### Business, Corporate, and Pass-Thru

 You may notice that some statements of this claim say "business" while others say "corporate".
 As far as we can tell, everyone who makes this claim is referring to [C corporations](https://en.wikipedia.org/wiki/C_corporation), so technically both terms are really a bit too general.
 "Corporate" would seem to encompass [S corporations](https://en.wikipedia.org/wiki/S_corporation) as well as C corporations, and "business" would include not only S corporations but also sole proprietorships, partnerships, and [limited liability companies](https://en.wikipedia.org/wiki/Limited_liability_company).

-These businesses aren't just a technicality; they represent a major part of the U.S. economy.
+This isn't a minor technicality; businesses other than C corporations represent a major part of the U.S. economy.
 [According to The Tax Foundation](https://taxfoundation.org/overview-pass-through-businesses-united-states/):

 > The United States currently has a large number of pass-through businesses, or businesses that pay their taxes through the individual income tax code rather than through the corporate code.
 These sole proprietorships, S corporations, and partnerships make up the vast majority of businesses and more than 60 percent of net business income in America.
 In addition, pass-through businesses account for more than half of the private sector workforce and 37 percent of total private sector payroll.
 Pass-through businesses are represented in all industries in the United States.